 At one time, I had crazy amounts of dwarfs, humans, goblins, monsters, and other fantasy creatures.
 That’s just inevitable when you are an avid Warhammer collector.
 However, when Warhammer Fantasy Battles came to an end, I came to realize that there was less and less of an opportunity to use them.
 Because of this, I sold most of my massive collection off.

 This meant that I needed to expand my miniatures collection as a Dungeon Master.
 With a couple of months before the first session I dug out my Reaper Bones Kickstarter models and started through the game store in search of models I did not have and would need.

 In Episode 83: The Cold North Awaits, we join the hosts as they embark on the Icewind Dale: Rime of the Frostmaiden D&D campaign.
 Join Ben (The Conesy with the Most), Brian (The Stark Raving Mad One), Justin (The Meeple’s Champion), Matt (The Ghostwalker), and Suzanne and find out how the campaign gets started.

-In this episode the hosts do their first count down ever.
+In this episode, the hosts do their first countdown ever.
 Don’t miss our thoughts on the top three things to consider as you get into wargaming.
-For you veterans, pleas drop us a line about what you think we might have missed in our countdown.
-We also gush about the new “The Dark Knight Rises” 2 player starter box for the Batman Miniatures Game as well as a couple of other surpises Knight Models included with this release.
+For you veterans, please drop us a line about what you think we might have missed in our countdown.
+We also gush about the new “The Dark Knight Rises” 2-player starter box for the Batman Miniatures Game as well as a couple of other surprises Knight Models included with this release.
 Finally, we wrap up the show with a review of “The Song of Ice and Fire” Miniatures Game by CMON.